 “Those who read my books really need to have the same sense of humour as me.
 I enjoy writing about things that intrigue me, such as why on a Tuesday are there always men in the supermarket with a list?
 I get fascinated by the strangest things.
 It’s my very fertile imagination.
 I just love doing them.”

-Gena Evans, a resident from The Clayfield, also recognises the satisfaction that comes from writing in retirement.
+Gena Evans, a resident from The Clayfield retirement village, also recognises the satisfaction that comes from writing in retirement.

 Having spent three years as a food and heritage columnist for an English newspaper in Norway, it wasn’t until quite recently Gena rediscovered her passion for the written word.

 “I’ve always loved to write but it’s one of those things you don’t rediscover until you find yourself with a bit of time on your hands.”

 Confident others in the village may feel similarly, Gena founded a writing group to share their musings with others.